From the Bob Willard Collection, Volume 1

 August 5, 2025 Second Edition Enhanced

-Peeking into classrooms all over the school that last day revealed squirming students bouncing most uncontrollably in their seats.
+Peeking into the classrooms that last day revealed squirming students bouncing uncontrollably in their seats.
 Teachers had their hands full trying to maintain order.
+It was impossible to sit still!
+It was always impossible to sit still on the last day of school.

-Some kids closely monitored the second hands on the clocks tick, tocking, tick, tock, tick, tock, tick, tock… Counting.
+Kids closely monitored the second hands on the clocks tick, tocking, tick, tock, tick, tock, tick, tock… Counting.
 Waiting.
 Expecting.

-While this was going on, clouds as large as the Rocky Mountains outside began to darken the morning sky.
+Meanwhile outdoors, clouds as large as the Rocky Mountains began to darken the morning sky.
 Black and dark gray thunderclouds forced their way down the face of the Front Range.
-It was an invasion.
+It was an atmospheric invasion.
+The clouds fisted together and ominously gathered into a fierce storm.
+You could watch it happen from the school.
+Rains would be coming.
+Lightning flashed continuously, unchecked.

 It wasn’t long afterward when atomic thunder rattled the windows of the school library and gym.
 It also rattled the windows in Mrs. Joy’s music room.
 A tuba fell and crashed onto the tile floor.
 It was Latham’s tuba.
 No one else played tuba.
 Just Latham.